Ondoher/enigma/package/README.md

 - **settings** (optional), alternative configuration settings for the Enigma
     - _rotors_ (optional) alternate list of rotors to choose from.
 This will default to all defined rotors except those that are fixed.
-     _fixed_ (optional) an array of fixed rotors to choose one from.
+    - _fixed_ (optional) an array of fixed rotors to choose from.
 Defaults to an empty list

 #### **Returns**
 the generated settings.
-This is an obejct with these fields
+This is an object with these fields

 - **rotors** an array of three rotor names, four if fixed was given in the settings